zongyi-li/zongyi-li.github.io/_posts/2020-10-28-fourier-pde.markdown

 - much faster to evaluate than any classical methods.
 -->

-> Thinking in continuum gives us an advantage when dealing with PDE,
-> but it's OK just to take this as an image-to-image problem,
+> Operator learning can be taken as an image-to-image problem.
-> and the Fourier layer as a substitute for the convolution layer.
+> The Fourier layer can be viewed as a substitute for the convolution layer.

 #### Framework of Neural Operators
 Just like neural networks consist of linear transformations and non-linear activation functions,